eliminmax/tiny-clear-elf/docs/Notes.md

 │ 48 - 4f │ 00 00 00 00 00 00 00 00 │
 └─────────┴─────────────────────────┘
 ```
-* This segment begings at byte 0 of the file
+* This segment begins at byte 0 of the file

 #### `p_vaddr`
 ```